Per Enflo: Human evolution

 the extinction of Neanderthals could have happened due to waves of modern humans entered Europe – in technical terms, due to "the continuous influx of modern human DNA into the Neandertal gene pool."

 Enflo has also written about the population dynamics of zebra mussels in Lake Erie.

 A concert pianist, Per Enflo debuted at the Stockholm Concert Hall in 1963.

 Piano

 Per Enflo is also a concert pianist.

 A child prodigy in both music and mathematics, Enflo won the Swedish competition for young pianists at age 11 in 1956, and he won the same competition in 1961.
 At age 12, Enflo appeared as a soloist with the Royal Opera Orchestra of Sweden.
 He debuted in the Stockholm Concert Hall in 1963.
-Enflo's teachers included Bruno Seidlhofer, Géza Anda, and Gottfried Boon (who himself was a student of Arthur Schnabel).
+Enflo's teachers included Bruno Seidlhofer, Géza Anda, and Gottfried Boon (who himself was a student of Artur Schnabel).